erikh/migrator/README.md

 ## Example

-For example, your dir should look like this:
+For example, your database must **already be created**, and your dir should look like this:

 ```
 dir/